 Single or multiple designee(s) of the Dean of Students.
 Administrative hearings will be used for first time offenses or lower level offenses, as determined by the Dean of Students.

 Dean of Students Conduct Board

 A conduct board made up of staff and/or faculty, all acting as Dean of Students designees.
-This type of hearing is used for the most egregious violations or repeat offenders.
+This type of hearing is used for more egregious violations or repeat offenders.

 Alternative Dispute Resolution

 The University reserves the right to utilize, at its discretion, an Alternative Dispute Resolution.
 These may include, but are not limited to; arbitration, mediation, and restorative justice approaches.

 Mediation is an alternate dispute resolution process intended to facilitate restoration and reconciliation of relationships.
 If mediation is determined an appropriate alternative, all parties agree to meet with an impartial trained mediator(s) to discuss the incident and attempt to resolve it amicably.
 Mediation is successful when the parties have reached a consensus about the details of the incident and how it will be resolved.
 Mediation is a voluntary process and any party may request that mediation be terminated at any time.